 Representatives: See the maps on pages 3, 4, and 16 for the representative office nearest to you.
-ATS has representatives in the following locations: i) MD of Korea, serving Korea and China, ii) TIS of Singapore, serving Southeast Asia, iii) GartnerConsult of Germany, serving Europe, UK and Ireland, iv) Bel of Israel, serving Israel, and v) ATS in USA, serving all other locations.
+ATS has representatives in the following locations: i) MD of Korea, serving Korea and China, ii) TIS of Singapore, serving Southeast Asia, iii) ATS in USA, serving all other locations.

-Factories: See the map on page 5 for the current locations of ATS factories and satellite factories: i) ATS USA, ii) ATS Southeast Asia (in Malaysia), iii) Entech of South Korea, iv) Jungang of South Korea, and v) Bel of Israel.
+Factories: See the map on page 5 for the current locations of ATS factories and satellite factories: i) ATS USA, ii) ATS Southeast Asia (in Malaysia), iii) Entech of South Korea, iv) Jungang of South Korea, v) SAEPE of China, and vi) Fibertechnik of Israel.

 ATS manufactures round duct in sizes 2”Ø (50 mm) to 160”Ø (4000 mm).
 ATS also makes rectangular and oval ductwork.
 Please see ATS Part Type Drawings in the Mechanical Drawing Guide, Section 3, pages 45-124.